wagonorgehelp/WagoNorge-B.Sc-2020-VA-revised/PLC-side/e!Cockpit programs/readme.md

 Once the cloud server is initiated and Grafana is set up.

 With the HMI e!c application, access "POU".
-Change the "Grafana" string to the URL of the Grafana-visualization in the cloud-server
+Change the "Grafana" string to the URL of the Grafana-visualization in the cloud-server.

+This function has not been tested as of 07.2021, as it does not work with webvisu, but is said to work on the TP600 panel